jlaso/php7-strict-types-testing/README.md

 See the rest of the samples to check how to use the new strict types checking.

-Inside the machine sample code are located at /var/www/source.
+Inside the machine, sample code is located at /var/www/source.